 A Shifting Conversation

-This past year has been full of news on this topic, from the Ray Rice elevator video, to Bill Cosby, to Jian Ghomeshi.
-Violence against women has become a dinner party topic.
+From the Ray Rice elevator video, to Bill Cosby, to Jian Ghomeshi, violence against women has become a dinner party topic.
 Anecdotally, it feels like an epidemic as more and more women speak out, telling the personal stories they have long kept hidden.

 The numbers are staggering.
 Domestic violence causes nine times the number of deaths as civil wars, globally.
 One in three women have experienced violence in their lifetime.
 In Canada, in the same ten year period, three times more women were killed by their partners than all our troops killed in Afghanistan.